professor-forward/MusiQ/app/deliverables/README3.md

 2. Run `npm install -g @angular/cli@latest` to install Angular CLI or run `npm install @angular/cli@latest` to install it locally which usually needs you to be in the MusiQ directory
 3. [MongoDB](https://www.mongodb.com/download-center/community)

-After installing these softwares you can navigate to the MusiQ folder in the root directory and run
+After installing these softwares you can navigate to the MusiQ folder in the root directory and run make sure MongoDB server is running.

+navigate to your MongoDB bin files and run `mongo` for mac

 1. `npm install`
 2. `ng serve`